 News and Updates

 Originally slated for completion in December 2018, N.C.
-Department of Transportation contractors have exceeded the project delivery date of the Eastern Loop phase of construction of the Greensboro Urban Loop by more than a year, opening that portion of the loop to traffic on Dec.
+Department of Transportation contractors exceeded the project delivery date of the Eastern Loop phase of construction of the Greensboro Urban Loop by more than a year, opening that portion of the loop to traffic on Dec.
 6, 2017.

-- Complete the Greensboro Loop/U.S. 70 interchange.
+- Completed the Greensboro Loop/U.S. 70 interchange.

 - Realign Huffine Mill Road from Oakleigh Road to Harvest Road.

-- Modify the U.S. 29/Hicone Road interchange.
+- Modified the U.S. 29/Hicone Road interchange.

-- Eliminate Grafton Road.
+- Eliminated Grafton Road.

 - Built service roads along U.S. 29 to allow access to properties affected by access control fencing.